apostrophecms/docs/docs/guide/fragments.md

 We will often find that template code is reused across multiple files or that it simply gets overly complicated for a single file. **Template fragments** help solve this by splitting template code into smaller, managable pieces that can be used in other templates.

 ::: note
 If you are already familiar with the [Nunjucks macro](https://mozilla.github.io/nunjucks/templating.html#macro) feature, fragments are very similar.
-Fragments are a new feature specific to Apostrophe to support asynchronous template tags, such as [async components](/guide/async-components.md) and the updated [area](/guide/areas-and-widgets.md#adding-areas-to-templates) tag.
+Fragments are a new feature specific to Apostrophe to support asynchronous template tags, such as the [area](/guide/areas-and-widgets.md#adding-areas-to-templates) tag and [async components](/guide/async-components.md).
 If the code does *not* use either async components or areas, macros are also fine to use.

 The only macros feature currently unavailable or unreplaced for fragments is passing the template context using `with context`.
 This is planned for fragments as well.
 :::